enthought/mayavi/docs/source/mayavi/auto/mlab_helper_functions.rst

     **Keyword arguments:**

-        :opacity: The overall opacity of the vtk object.

-        :colormap: type of colormap to use.

         :color: the color of the vtk object.
 Overides the colormap, if any, when specified.

+        :colormap: type of colormap to use.

         :extent: [xmin, xmax, ymin, ymax, zmin, zmax] Default is the x, y, z arrays extents.

+        :figure: Figure to populate.

+        :mask: boolean mask array to suppress some data points.

+        :name: the name of the vtk object created.

+        :opacity: The overall opacity of the vtk object.

+        :representation: the representation type used for the surface.
+Must be 'surface' or 'wireframe' or 'points'.
+Default:
+                         surface

+        :transparent: make the opacity of the actor depend on the scalar.

         :vmax: vmax is used to scale the colormap
                If None, the max of the data will be used

-        :transparent: make the opacity of the actor depend on the scalar.

-        :figure: Figure to populate.
+        :vmin: vmin is used to scale the colormap
+               If None, the min of the data will be used

         :warp_scale: scale of the z axis (warped from the value of the scalar).
 By default this scale